eXpandFramework/Reactive.XAF/src/Modules/Reactive/Readme.md

 Below we will add interesting examples.
 All methods can live in a static class.
 ##### Working with actions
-1. First we register the action inside our module Setup method as registration needs an `ApplicationModulesManager`.
+1. We register the action inside our module Setup method as registration needs an `ApplicationModulesManager`.
 The `RegisterViewSimpleAction` is an `Observable` which we need to `Subscribe` to it else it does nothing, same as IEnumerable does nothing if we do not enumerate.
 We pass the `this` argument to dispose subscription resources along with the module.
     ```cs
     public override void Setup(ApplicationModulesManager manager){
         base.Setup(manager);
         manager.RegisterViewSimpleAction(nameof(MyCustomAction)).Subscribe(this);
     }
     ```
-1. Previously we used the `nameof(MyCustomAction)` to provide an action id, so now we will implement it like below:
+2. Previously we used the `nameof(MyCustomAction)` to provide an action id, so now we will implement it like below:
     ```cs
     public static SimpleAction MyCustomAction(this (MyCustomModule, Frame frame) tuple) => tuple
         .frame.Action(nameof(MyCustomAction)).As<SimpleAction>();